minchi19/chat-code-interpreter/README.md

 The Docker container exposes the app on port `8000` by default.
 When running the container, the `OPENAI_API_KEY` must be provided as an environment variable.

+Folder Structure

+chat-code-interpreter/
+│
+├── app.py                     # Main Chainlit app file to handle user interactions.
+├── Dockerfile                 # Docker configuration to containerize the app.
+├── requirements.txt           # Python dependencies.
+├── README.md                  # Project documentation.
+└── sample_data.csv            # Sample CSV file.
+Folder Explanation:
+app.py: The main script for running the Chainlit application.
+This file handles user interactions, including file uploads and processing of queries.
+Dockerfile: Contains the instructions to build the Docker image for this application. requirements.txt: Lists the Python packages required to run the application.
+README.md: Documentation for setting up and using the project.